Early Career Researcher's Initiative

 Please note that Early Career manuscripts, whilst benefitting from the support and advice of EJDR’s Editor, Early Career Submissions, will be subject to the same blind peer review process and stringent quality standards that are applied to all other EJDR papers.
 EJDR reserves the right to desk-reject an Early Career submission, should the developmental angle and relevance of the paper not be clear, should the subject be inadequately presented, or should the manuscript not meet the minimum standard for consideration for the Early Career Researcher's Initiative.

-You are eligible to submit a paper to EJDR, marked as ‘Early Career’, if:
+Your paper is eligible to be submitted as a manuscript to EJDR marked as ‘Early Career’, if:

 • Each co-author’s latest graduate-level academic qualification (Doctorate or Masters) was completed 5 years ago or less.

 How can I submit a paper for consideration under the Early Career Researcher's Initiative?

 1. Please familiarise yourself with EJDR’s instructions for authors, and ensure that your manuscript abides by these guidelines.

 NB: For the moment, Early Career papers can only be accepted in English.
 We currently do not accept manuscripts in French or Spanish.

 2. Submit your manuscript to EJDR via its online portal http://www.editorialmanager.com/eudr/default.aspx

 3. Mark your paper as an ‘Early Career' submission by checking the appropriate box when prompted by the system

-4. Provide details of your Early Career Researcher status in your covering letter.
-As a minimum, indicate the date when, and institution where, your doctorate was obtained.
-Please provide any relevant supporting documentation as a ‘supplemental file’ when uploading the material for your manuscript.
-Detail your research experience by providing a copy of your CV.
+4. Provide details of each co-author’s Early Career Researcher status in your covering letter.
+Indicate the date when, and institution where, each co-author’s highest degree was completed.
+Please provide relevant supporting documentation pertaining to each coauthor, as ‘supplemental files’ when uploading the material for your manuscript.
+Examples of supporting documentations are copies of degree certificates, or url links that directly lead to authors’ bios or CVs posted on an organisation’s website, whereby these bios/CVs show the date of highest degree completed.